The Garden City blooms with innovation

 A scenic, one-hour drive along the Banks Peninsula will put you in the heart of Akaroa opens in new window, a French-influenced settlement bursting with history.
 Go dolphin or penguin spotting in the sheltered Akaroa Harbour or explore local produce in one of Akaroa’s fine eateries.
 A bit closer to Christchurch, the bohemian Banks Peninsula town of Lyttelton opens in new window boasts hip cafes, quirky shopping and a great live music scene.

-An hour inland from the CBD is Mt Hutt with its 365ha of slopes for snow bunnies of all ages and abilities.
+An hour inland from central Christchurch is Mt Hutt opens in new window, a ski resort with 365ha of slopes for skiers and snowboarders of all ages and abilities.
+It’s regularly voted New Zealand’s Best Ski Resort and it’s one of the biggest and highest ski areas on the South Island.
 The season generally begins in mid-June and runs for several months.
 A daily shuttle service operates between Methven and Christchurch.

 When to go